 Large handful of toasted peanuts, chopped for serving

 - In a wok or heavy bottom saucepan, heat the coconut oil and fry the mushrooms until the edges begin to brown slightly.

 - Next, add the shallots, galangal paste, lime leaves, chillies and lemongrass.
 Fry until fragrant and the shallots being to soften, about 2-3 minutes.

-- Turn down the heat to low and add the veg stock and Peanut Drink, allow this to simmer for 2-3 minutes before adding the tamari, lime juice, sugar and coconut cream.
+- Turn down the heat to low and add the veg stock and Cashew Drink simmer for 2-3 minutes before adding the tamari, lime juice, sugar and coconut cream.
 Allow this to simmer for another 2-3 minutes.
 Take the pan off the heat.

 - Add the pak choi, sugar snap peas and tofu.
 You want the pak choi to wilt but the veg to stay green and crisp.
 Next, stir through about half the chopped herbs, saving the rest for serving.